sagbonkh/sagbonkh/README.md

     challenge: "I am currently working on a social media web app named Codex focused on React, NextJS, and typescript" }
 ```
-I enjoy connecting with diverse individuals, so feel free to reach out and say hello—I would be delighted to get to know you better! :)
+I enjoy connecting with diverse individuals, so feel free to reach out and say hello.
+My email is sidneyagbonkhese9@gmail.com — I would be delighted to get to know you better! :)

 ⚡ Fun fact: I like Soccer, Basketball, Working out, and Watching Movies.